 1.1.2 Project Scope

 The genre of my game will be Role Play Game and maze solving game.
-As an RPG game, the player will substitute the main character to grow and explorer in the name of the character.
-The resource will be automatically randomly generated in the zone like woods in the forest zone.
-Food in the farming zone, a craft table which used for building tools and trap from the items collected from generated and houses will be in the village.
+As an RPG game, the player will substitute into the main character to grow and explore the maze and villages.
+The resource will be randomly generated in the zone like woods in the forest zone.
+Food can be found in the farming zone which randomly generated every 2 days.
+Houses with a craft table which used for building tools and trap will be in the village zone.

-There are similar type of maze game called labyrinth game.
-However, labyrinth game doesn’t aim to be explorer and solve.
-It provide a fixed path without the dead-end compare to a maze which the difficulty will be higher in maze game.To make the game interesting to play, I have decided to make every part of the maze as randomly generated so the player wont get bored or reciting the password of exit gate opening, the structure of the maze and the size and number of monster they are going to face.
+There is similar type of maze game called labyrinth game.
+However, labyrinth game doesn’t aim to be explore or solve.
+It provides a fixed path without a dead-end.
+In compare to maze-game which is opposite to labyrinth leads to higher difficulties.
+To make the game fun to play, the maze is randomly generated in every new game so the player wont get bored or reciting the maze pattern and gate opening sequence.

-The maze will be generated by DFS in advance of Stack and Recursion algorithm.
-It is the most randomise maze generation algorithm for a large scale of map.
+The maze will be generated with an algorithm to create a floor cell and patterns of vertical and horizontal wall.
+It will be

 The game should be intense to play so the attack of monster and player could be more creative and painful including using trap that slow down of the monster speed/ damage and some make the player poisoned.
 The difficulty of confronting the Griever will gain reward to player either it is a key of opening the maze or a rare item which can be weaponise.

+Player has to find out the opening sequence as password and monster key frop

+Careful to the health bar

-To match the setting of the movie, player is transported through a lift to the maze.
+To match the setting of the movie, player is transported through a lift to the maze which

+.
 Then player needed to understand the storyline and introduction through the dialog with different NPCs.
 After the player has collected wood and leather, the player should be able to create and equip some tools made by the resources player has collected to enhance himself for fighting and defence.
 He will permit to enter the maze and receive a basic kit as the runner(explorer) of the maze.

+As the movie “Maze Runner” only showed 1 type of the maze, the maze texture could have more variant such as Japanese traditional temple maze and palace in Beijing as background.
+The UI could also design as command line like because the whole maze is generate by super-computer and the setting is future based.

+I would build this game on mobile platform so the button needs to be touch friendly.
+Some of the character will based on the movie and it is provided with different speed and damage

 1.1.4 Target audience

 Based on the result collected from the Questionnaire in 1.2.1.2, the game will target into male gamer around 15 to 25 which most of them is student.
 Most of the respondents do play game however the time is quite short and mainly plays at weekend or 1-2 days per week.
 Also, mobile platform and Nintendo switch are popular platform teenages played on and also because of the easy to access in terms of hardware and time.
 Most of the teenages now owned a mobile phone, low cost than a pc and time available has convinced to build the game on mobile platforms.
 As this game are aimed at realistic, blood effect and challenging maze will be included so this game wont be available for children